-- a.
-The Remuneration Committee should select a remuneration structure which is appropriate for the specific business, efficient and cost-effective in delivering its longer-term strategy.
-These Principles do not seek to prescribe or recommend any particular remuneration structure. - b.
+- i.
+The Remuneration Committee should select a remuneration structure which is appropriate for their specific business, efficient and cost-effective in delivering its longer-term strategy.
+These Principles do not seek to prescribe or recommend any particular remuneration structure. - ii.
 Complexity is discouraged.
-Shareholders prefer simple and understandable remuneration structures. - c.
-Executive directors and shareholders can have divergent interests, particularly in relation to time horizons and the consequences of failure or corporate underperformance.
-Therefore, remuneration should be designed to reward sustainable business performance and better align these divergent interests.
+Shareholders prefer simple and understandable remuneration structures.
+They will consider alternative remuneration structures if aligned to the company strategy. - iii.
+Executive directors and the company's stakeholders, including shareholders can have divergent interests, particularly in relation to time horizons and the consequences of failure or corporate underperformance.
+Therefore, remuneration should be designed to reward sustainable long-term business performance and better align these divergent interests.

-- d.
-Given the range of business models across industry sectors, remuneration committees are encouraged to adopt the structure which is most appropriate for the implementation of their business strategy. - e.
-Structures should also include provisions that in specific circumstances, allow the company to: - Forfeit all or part of a bonus or long-term incentive award before it has vested and been paid ('performance adjustment' or 'malus'); and/or - Recover sums already paid ('clawback') - f.
-Executive directors should build up a high level of personal shareholding to ensure alignment of interests with shareholders.
-These shareholdings should be maintained for a period after the Director has left the company. - e.
+- iv.
+Structures should also include provisions that in specific circumstances, allow the company to: - Forfeit or withhold all or part of a bonus or long-term incentive award before it has vested and been paid ('performance adjustment' or 'malus'); and/or - Recover sums already paid ('clawback'). - v.
+Executive directors should build up a significant level of personal shareholding, through personal investment and vesting of share incentives to ensure alignment of interests with shareholders.
+These shareholdings should be maintained for at least two years after the Director has left the company. - vi.
 Dilution of shareholders through the issuing of shares to employees can represent a significant transfer of value.
 Dilution limits should be respected.